How to Install ClamAV on Fedora

 Expected output:

-With ClamAV installed and verified, you can now proceed to update the virus database.
+With ClamAV installed and verified, proceed to update the virus database.

 Update the ClamAV Virus Database